Language revitalization: Mexico

 In Mexico, the Mixtec people's language heavily revolves around the interaction between climate, nature, and what it means for their livelihood.
 UNESCO's LINKS (Local and Indigenous Knowledge) program recently underwent a project to create a glossary of Mixtec terms and phrases related to climate.
 UNESCO believes that the traditional knowledge of the Mixtec people via their deep connection with weather phenomena can provide insight on ways to address climate change.
 Their intention in creating the glossary is to "facilitate discussions between experts and the holders of traditional knowledge".

 Canada

 In Canada, the Wapikoni Mobile project travels to indigenous communities and provides lessons in film making.
-Program leaders travel across Canada with mobile audiovisual production units, and aims to provide indigenous youth with a way to connect with their culture through a film topic of their choosing.
+Program leaders travel across Canada with mobile audiovisual production units, and aim to provide indigenous youth with a way to connect with their culture through a film topic of their choosing.
 The Wapikona project submits its films to events around the world as an attempt to spread knowledge of indigenous culture and language.